univention/univention-keycloak-app/docs/keycloak-app/ad-hoc-provisioning.rst

 through the REST API of |UDM|.
 *Ad hoc provisioning* is for administrators and operators who want to keep track of all users in |UCS|.

+This page describes how to configure Keycloak to use user accounts from external IAM systems.
+The instructions below apply to one external IAM system and focus on Microsoft Active Directory as example.
+However, the instructions apply in principle to similar IAM systems that Keycloak supports for federation setups.
+The setup consists of the following steps in the given order:

+#. :ref:`ad-hoc-provisioning-import-external-ca`

+#. :ref:`ad-hoc-provisioning-custom-auth-flow`

+#. :ref:`ad-hoc-provisioning-custom-auth-flow`

+#. :ref:`ad-hoc-provisioning-create-idp`

+#. :ref:`ad-hoc-provisioning-mappers`

+#. :ref:`ad-hoc-provisioning-adfs-configuration`

 .. seealso::